jolson615/btt-winternship-launch-template/README.md

 At [Upperline Code](https://www.upperlinecode.com/), Glitch is our favorite tool when we want to make websites or host interactive art projects online.

+You can access this repo at [bit.ly/csfair-p5](http://bit.ly/csfair-p5).

+Be sure to make your own copy by pressing "remix" in the dropdown menu in the top left corner.

 Your Project
 ------------